 Why study for your Masters degree with us?

-- Our Masters courses are designed to enhance your critical understanding of psychological theories and the appropriate evidence base as well as your skills in research and critical thinking.
+Our Masters courses are designed to enhance your critical understanding of psychological theories and the appropriate evidence base as well as your skills in research and critical thinking.
 You will receive training in the scientist-practitioner model and build a conceptual foundation and core skills for training as an applied psychologist.
 You'll also benefit from:

-- Supportive learning environment.
-You will be taught by a very strong and enthusiastic team of academics.
-Our students receive Individual attention, if required, from both academic tutors and administrative staff, who provide excellent pastoral and academic support.
+A supportive learning environment.
+You'll be taught by a very strong and enthusiastic team of academics.
+Our students receive individual attention, if required, from both academic tutors and administrative staff, who provide excellent pastoral and academic support.

-- A strong research culture informs our teaching.
-We are ranked 6th for research outputs in the UK (REF 2014)
+A strong research culture informs our teaching.
+We are ranked sixth for research outputs in the UK (REF 2014).

-- Our Postgraduate students make a valued contribution to the research culture of our Department and are actively encouraged to attend research events organised by the Department in the areas of:-
+Our postgraduate students make a valued contribution to the research culture of our department and actively encouraged to attend research events organised by the department in the areas of:

-- Our undergraduate programme received 96% overall on our student satisfaction measures (National Student Survey 2015)
+Our undergraduate programme received 96 per cent overall on our student satisfaction measures (National Student Survey 2015).